JustinStarrSNHU/Graphics-and-Visualization/README.md

 I think my biggest takeaway as it concerns the design approach would be that we can oftentimes use models or 2D images to give us a picture of what we create should look like.
 It can be a guide for how to layout objects in a 3D scene.

-# How do i approach developing programs?
+# How do I approach developing programs?

 - What new development startegies did you use while working on your 3D scene?